limingliu-eit-kth-tub/faas-microvm-proof-of-concept-demo/README.md

     sudo ignite cp ./ function-handler-vm:./
     sudo ignite exec function-handler-vm python3 server.py
    Now you will see some info saying the httpd is started.
 This shows that the server on the microVM is up.
 However we have one more step to access the fuction.
-Since we do not have a proxy or gateway yet, we need to know the VM's IP in order to send request to our newly extablished server.
+Since we do not have a proxy or gateway yet, we need to know the VM's IP address in order to send request to our newly extablished server.
 We can do this:

     sudo ignite vm ls